Luigian/Php_Piscine/day06/ex02/README.md

 # Piscine_Php / day06 / ex02 : The Vector Class

 ## Description
-The vertex class allow us to represent directions or movements of points, in other word: lines.
+The vector class allow us to represent directions or movements of points, in other word: lines.
 An instance can be constructed from two distinct vertex, where "dest" is the vector’s destination vertex, and "orig" the vector’s origin vertex.
 This class provides the following methods: magnitude, normalize, add, sub, opposite, scalarProduct, dotProduct and crossProduct.

 ## Usage